 This is the true story of Rafiel Torre, fake BJJ black belt and murder.
 It’s a real example of how far lies and deception can take you under certain circumstances.
+One of the most unprecedented cases in BJJ history which ended tragically, Read More how did it all started and how it ended.

 The background of Rafiel Torre